datenhahn/munich-bicycle-prediction/blogpost/blogpost-munich-bicycle-prediction.md

 * Predictive Power: Despite its simplicity, Linear Regression managed to capture the main trend of our data with decent precision, and even outperforming the more complex models.

-All things considered, the Linear Regression model provided a reasonable compromise between simplicity and predictive power for this task, and hence, was chosen as the final model for predicting bike counts at the Munich counting stations.
+All things considered, while the SARIMAX model outperformed Linear Regression slightly, the Linear Regression model provided a reasonable compromise between simplicity and predictive power for this task, and hence, was chosen as the final model for predicting bike counts at the Munich counting stations.
 Future work may explore more sophisticated models or data preprocessing techniques to enhance the predictive accuracy.

 ## Conclusion